Building Retrofit Strategy

 Getting a Heat Pump

-by Anasai42, about 1 month ago
+by Anasai42, over 1 year ago

 Our townhome is relatively new, is very well insulated, has many energy efficient appliances/windows etc., but it did not have air conditioning.
 When we moved in during the spring a couple of years ago, we had no idea how hot it would get that summer.
 It was terrible.
 On top of minor things like not being able to sleep at night because it was too hot, our elderly dog who had been struggling with heart issues passed away despite our best efforts to keep him cool.
 We had inquired about getting a heatpump in the spring but our strata had...
 Continue reading

-Page last updated: 21 Aug 2024, 05:17 PM
+Page last updated: 12 Jun 2025, 01:49 PM